whrc/Amazon-Indigenous-Carbon/README.md

 2. One vector layer containing the spatial distribution (ca. 2016) of Indigenous Territories (ITs), Protected Natural Areas (PNAs), IT/PNA Overlap, and Other Land categories within the biogeographic limit of the Amazon:
 + `msk_paises.gdb.tar.gz` is a compressed ESRI geodatabase containing a polygon feature class in which the "TIPO_UND" field indicates the land category (i.e., 1 = IT; 2 = PNA; 3 = IT/PNA Overlap; 4 = Other Land) and the "Pais" field indicates the three-letter ISO country code (e.g., "BOL" = Bolivia) of each polygon.

-Please cite this paper (i.e., Walker et al. 2020) when using any of these datasets for any purpose.
+This work is licensed under a  [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may not use these data for commercial purposes; if you transform or build upon these data, you may not distribute the modified data.
+You must cite this paper (i.e., Walker et al. 2020) when using any of these datasets for any purpose.